susannegreulich/taxmetrics/README.md

 - Enhanced visualization capabilities
 - New analysis methodologies
 - Documentation improvements
+- Expanding country coverage

 ## License

 MIT License - see LICENSE file for details.

+# Todos:
+sanity check results. france's tax rate really low, can it be possible add button options to interactive html. ie view by country, country averages, etc. add more data. fetch more data. more countries, more years.